pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 TorchScript supports two styles for method and function signature type annotation:

 * **Python3-style** annotates types directly on the signature.
-As such, it allows individual parameters be left unannotated (whose type will be the default type of ``TensorType``) , or allows the return type be left unannotated (whose type will be automatically inferred).
+As such, it allows individual parameters to be left unannotated (whose type will be the default type of ``TensorType``), or allows the return type to be left unannotated (whose type will be automatically inferred).

 ::